How to Get Rid of Fruit Flies

 As mentioned above, this can be a very misleading question because the lifespan of Asian fruit flies is greatly varied.

-In most cases, you will thankfully be dealing with common fruit flies, which breed heavily but die out quickly.
+In most cases, you will thankfully be dealing with common fruit flies.
+While they breed heavily, they also die out quickly.

 Where Do Fruit Flies Come From?